ibm-cloud-docs/vsrx/vsrx-import-and-export-config.md

 {{site.data.keyword.attribute-definition-list}}

-# Importing and and exporting a vSRX Configuration
+# Importing and exporting a vSRX Configuration
 {: #importing-exporting-vsrx-configuration}

 The {{site.data.keyword.vsrx_full}} upgrade process preserves the original configuration of the vSRX throughout the entire process, as long as the required reloads are done one at a time.
 However, it is still strongly recommended to export and backup your vSRX configuration settings before starting the upgrade.